Remember the good old days of emerging digital technology?

 The study is completed faster, and the results allow the engineering team to quickly pivot and confidently make decisions based on accurate information.
 The shortened timeline enables the entire project team to become increasingly agile in its approach, both on work related to the study and the overall project.
 This agility fosters innovation.

 A large project schedules a monthly Key Material Quantity (KMQ) report to anticipate changes to the previous estimate.

 The KMQ reporting requires frequent BoM generation, which can take one to two days for each of the six engineering disciplines – a significant amount of the budgeted hours are spent on a reporting activity instead of on higher-value engineering tasks.

 With all work being centralized in a database format, automated scripts generate KMQs nightly (or as frequently as required by the client).
 These KMQs can be viewed by engineers, project managers, and clients in easy-to-read data visualizations.

 Rather than investing engineering hours to regularly generate BoMs, clients have direct access to the data portal and can track daily changes to KMQs.
 The project team can parse and subdivide data to understand near real-time changes to the KMQs and proactively monitor the model design status.

-This is but one example of how a data-centric approach increases efficiency and gives clients full transparency into how a project is progressing.
+This is but one example of how a A data-centric outlook is a core concept in digital project execution architecture where data is viewed as the most important and perpetual … approach increases efficiency and gives clients full transparency into how a project is progressing.